Long Island Motor Parkway paved the way for the highways and interstates we know today.

 History of the Long Island Motor Parkway

-Please enjoy a handful of LIMP relics below collected over the past 15 years.
+Please enjoy a selection of Long Island Motor Parkway relics collected over the past 15 years.